 From my own experience, I see that the heart of being human is relational in nature.
 Our wounds nearly always arise in relation to another, and so too does our healing.
 Whether it be childhood experiences, traumatic events or accidents, suffering is always relational in nature.
-From personal reflection and my experience in psychotherapy and craniosacral therapy, I am committed to continue to deepen and learn what it means to meet another person in one's own joy and suffering and to continually work on my own ability to be present at greater depths and subtler places.
+From personal reflection and my experience in psychotherapy, I am committed to continue to deepen and learn what it means to meet another person in one’s own joy and suffering and to continually work on my own ability to be present at greater depths and subtler places.

 - Post-Qualification Masters in Mindfulness Based Psychotherapeutic Practice

 - Diploma in the Therapeutic & Educational Application of the Arts